How to Dress When You’re Petite over 40 & Where to Shop

 Tip #5: Pay Attention to Proportions

 Proportions are key when it comes to flattering your petite figure.
 Focus on well-fitting clothes that highlight your curves and create a balance between your upper and lower body.
-For example, if you wear a chunky sweater, pair it with slim-fitting bottoms like bootcut jeans or slim ponte pants.
-Similarly, wearing wide-leg jeans or a flowy skirt, wear a form-fitting top but not skin-tight.
+For example, if you wear a chunky sweater, pair it with slim-fitting bottoms, such as bootcut jeans or slim ponte pants.
+Similarly, when wearing wide-leg jeans or a flowy skirt, pair it with a form-fitting top, but avoid skin-tight styles.

 Tip #6 Keep Accessories Understated

 The best way to wear jewelry when petite is to keep it minimal and understated so it doesn’t overwhelm your small frame.
-If you like chunky necklaces, wear only that and skip the stacked bracelets and long drop earrings.
+If you prefer chunky necklaces, consider wearing only that and skip the stacked bracelets and long drop earrings.

 As for bags, bigger is only sometimes better!
 Oversize totes will become the focal point and make you look smaller than you already are.
 It would be best if you had all eyes on your well-constructed outfit, so keep the size of the bag in proportion with the rest of your look.